jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 like the one we used during our experiments to implement expressions.
 This is almost always the dictionary of the module containing the code.

-These name spaces (global and local) are available as dictionaries (mappings) through the functions :py:func:`locals` and :py:func:`globals`, but usually code refers to variables by name directly.
+These name spaces (local and global) are available as dictionaries (mappings) through the functions :py:func:`locals` and :py:func:`globals`, but usually code refers to variables by name directly.